potsed/GridOS/index.md

 {: .warning }
 GridOS is in it's infancy and not ready for use, there is still much work to do.
 Contributions are welcome.

+> {{ page.project }} is an Organisational Agility Framework which has roots in agile frameworks, but which focusses in on Mindset first as the leading edge of adoption.

 {{ page.project }} takes a different approach to organisational agility, we recognize that every business is unique and has individualized requirements.
-So this framework focusses on changing mindsets and unlocking the cognitive potential of the organisation while also acknowledging the practical changes required across the organisation to support that mindset.
+So this framework focusses on changing mindsets and unlocking the cognitive potential of the organisation alongside which are the practical changes required to support such a mindset.

-This is an opinionated unconventional framework which requires dedication and persistance from the executives to adapt, as it requires organisational restructuring - which is likely to be quite different to the to existing models which many are used to.
+This is an opinionated framework which diverges from so called "conventional wisdom" which, in our opinion, has become outdated and no longer suitable for progress into the future.
+It therefore requires courage, dedication and persistance from leaders.
+Ultimately it requires a complete organisational restructuring but taking a pragmatic approach to do so. {{ page.project }} is likely to be quite different to the to existing models which are commonly practiced.

-Unlike the unsafe and useless, but very popular, prescriptive frameworks available - we provide you with change plans, structural plans, everything you need to create [agility as an organisational characteristic](/GridOS/concepts/agile_as_character) rather than just a set of mechanical processes.
+{{ page.project }} provide you with change plans, structural plans, exercises and everything you need to develop [agility as an organisational characteristic](/GridOS/concepts/agile_as_character) rather than just a set of mechanical processes.

 Creating a bespoke agile environment should not be any more challenging than employing a one size fits all framework.
 We believe that agility should be characteristic of the entire business not a set of methods attached to the business or worse, in small pockets of the business.